haagesummane/cred/opcode_executor/notes.md

 additionally, could also go into defining or restricting what registers can/cannot be used with what operations make a parsed instruction list which can allow/disallow instructions
   - how to handle disallowed instructions? (skip or throw error?)

+disallow instructions from a register and not other way around since different situations may have diff set of registers